-- The Council operates a performance framework which is aligned to the Council's four key aims and measures performance against indicators and actions that are focused on the delivery of corporate objectives. - The Executive Director & Chief Finance Officer produces quarterly and annual financial reports which indicate financial performance against forecasts. - Directors and Heads of Service complete and sign annual Managers Assurance Statements confirming their arrangements for ensuring data quality and the existence, operation and effectiveness of controls within the service areas for which they are responsible - External review of the Council's internal control environment by the external auditors Grant Thornton, including a review of internal audit's work.
+- ➤ The Council operates a performance framework which is aligned to the Council's four key aims and measures performance against indicators and actions that are focused on the delivery of corporate objectives. - ➤ The Executive Director & Chief Financial Officer produces quarterly and annual financial reports which indicate financial performance against forecasts. - > Directors and Heads of Service complete and sign annual Managers Assurance Statements confirming their arrangements for ensuring data quality and the existence, operation, and effectiveness of controls within the service areas for which they are responsible. - External review of the Council's internal control environment by the external auditors Grant Thornton, including a review of internal audit's work.

-The FM Code has been introduced by CIPFA in recognition of the exceptional financial circumstances faced by local authorities, which have been further tested as a result of the coronavirus pandemic.
+- > The FM Code has been introduced by CIPFA in recognition of the exceptional financial circumstances faced by local authorities, which were further tested by the implications of the coronavirus pandemic.
 The FM Code requires authorities to demonstrate that the processes they have in place satisfy the principles of good financial management, which is an essential part of ensuring that public sector finances are sustainable.
 The FM Code identifies risks to financial sustainability and introduces a framework of assurance.
-The first full year of compliance with the FM Code was originally scheduled for 2021/22.
-However, in recognition of the pressures that have been placed on Local Authorities in dealing with the coronavirus pandemic, CIPFA has concluded that while the first year of compliance can remain as 2021/2022 (which CIPFA has identified as being a 'shadow year'), it can do so within a more flexible framework where a proportionate approach is encouraged.
+The first full year of compliance with the FM Code was scheduled for 2021/22 originally.
+However, in recognition of the pressures that were placed on Local Authorities in dealing with the coronavirus pandemic, CIPFA has concluded that, while the first year of compliance can remain as 2021/2022 (which CIPFA has identified as being a 'shadow year'), it can do so within a more flexible framework where a proportionate approach is encouraged.
 An initial high-level review against the principles of the FM Code has been undertaken and this indicates that the Council is generally complying with the overall principles of the CIPFA Financial Management code, with only moderate improvements likely to be required within some specific areas of focus.
 A full self-assessment of the Council's current processes, procedures and governance arrangements will be undertaken to understand compliancy against the FM Code.
 This full assessment will be led by the Executive Director & Chief Financial Officer in liaison with the Alliance Leadership Team.
-This will be reported to the Audit & Accounts Committee during 2021/22.
+This will be reported to the Audit & Accounts Committee during 2022/23. - The Council declared a climate emergency in 2019, making a commitment towards the Staffordshire Moorlands being carbon neutral by 2030.
+This is a key driver of all our decision-making, governance, risk management, and reporting.
+The Council has a senior manager with responsibility for this agenda and has tasked all Council Bodies and Scrutiny Panels to consider climate change and the environment when making decisions and reviewing policies and strategies. - ➤ In January 2022, the Council was the subject of a Local Government Association Peer Challenge Review that concluded that, 'There is sound financial management and attention is paid to maintaining good governance and managing risk.'
+This high-level conclusion from the review provides independent assurance of the effectiveness of the governance and risk environment and, whilst the report identifies ten key recommendations in relation to aspects other than key controls and governance, the Council is implementing actions to address all the matters arising.